-PROFILE OF THE DISTRICT
+PROFILE OF WCW

-The District (formerly the San Pablo Sanitary District) was organized on December 19, 1921 and reorganized under the Sanitary District Act of 1923.
-In 1978, the District changed its name to West Contra Cos ta County Sanitary District and in 1992 changed the name again to West County Wastewater District.
-The District has existed for 99 years to protects public health and the environment by safely and responsibly collecting and treating wastewater - keeping our community safe, while helping to make our planet better for future generations.
+WCW, formerly the San Pablo Sanitary District was organized on December 19, 1921 and reorganized under the Sanitary District Act of 1923.
+In 1978, WCW changed its name to West Contra Costa County Sanitary District and in 1992 changed the name again to West County Wastewater District.
+WCW has existed for 100 years to protects public health and the environment by safely and responsibly collecting and treating wastewater - keeping our community safe, while helping to make our planet better for future generations.

-The District is an independent Special District and is not financially responsible for any other governmental entity nor is a component unity of another governmental entity.
+WCW is an independent special district and is not financially responsible for any other governmental entity nor is a component unity of another governmental entity.

-The District prepares a Two-Year Comprehensive Budget that is approved by the Board of Directors.
+WCW prepares a Two-Year Comprehensive Budget that is approved by the Board of Directors.

-The District is located in the western section of Contra Costa County approximately 20 miles northeast of San Francisco and 12 miles north of Oakland.
-The District's service area encompasses 16.9 square miles all within Contra Costa County.
+WCW is located in the western section of Contra Costa County approximately 20 miles northeast of San Francisco and 12 miles north of Oakland.
+WCW's service area encompasses 16.9 square miles all within Contra Costa County.
 Roughly 6.9 square miles (or 40% of the total) lie within the boundaries of the City of Richmond, 2.5 square miles (or 15% of the total) lie within the City of San Pablo, 0.4 square miles (or 2% or the total) within the City of Pinole and the remaining 7.2 square miles (or 43% of the total) are within unincorporated areas of Contra Costa County.
-The District's service area is fairly hilly, typical of the California coastal region.
-The population of the District is approximately 102,000.
-The District contains approximately 38,000 parcels.
-The District is governed by a five member Board of Directors elected at large for four-year over-lapping terms.
-The President is elected by members of the Board, customarily for a one-year term of the office.
-The District's daily functions are administered by a General Manager who serves at the pleasure of the Board of Directors.
+WCW's service area is fairly hilly, typical of the California coastal region.
+The population of WCW is approximately 104,000.
+WCW contains approximately 35,000 parcels.
+WCW is governed by a five member Board of Directors elected by division for four-year staggered terms.
+The President is elected by members of the Board, each December, customarily for a one-year term of the office.
+WCW's daily functions are administered by a General Manager who serves at the pleasure of the Board of Directors.

-The District's operation includes sewage collection, treatment, disposal, and reuse.
-The District also provided contract services to neighboring communities to maintain various local government facilities.
-Since February 1977, the District participates in the West County Agency (WCA), a joint powers authority, with the City of Richmond, and the Richmond Municipal Sewer District for the purpose of constructing and maintaining effluent and sludge disposal facilities.
+WCW's operation includes sewage collection, treatment, disposal, and reuse.
+WCW also provides contract services to neighboring communities to maintain various local government facilities.
+Since February 1977, WCW participates in the West County Agency (WCA), a joint powers authority, with the City of Richmond, and the Richmond Municipal Sewer District for the purpose of constructing and maintaining effluent and sludge disposal facilities.

-The US Environmental Protection Agency, the California Regional Water Control Board, the California Health Services Department, as well as other regulatory agencies provide the permits and standards that the District must meet in order to treat, collection, recycle, reuse, and dispose of wastewater.
+The US Environmental Protection Agency, the California Regional Water Control Board, the California Health Services Department, as well as other regulatory agencies provide the permits and standards that WCW must meet in order to treat, collection, recycle, reuse, and dispose of wastewater.